Lower back and leg pain is the most common complaint heard in the chiropractic clinic.

 But once the muscles are affected the lower back and leg pain will usually be severe, often a deep gnawing, inescapable ache in the leg.

 The involved muscles, particularly over the lateral thigh may become extremely sensitive to the touch, with a deep aching pain.
 Gentle massage down the side of the leg helps.

 Meralgia paresthetica and Maigne's syndrome are two conditions causing pain and numbness on the side of the thigh, or groin or front of the leg.
 Both respond to chiropractic help but often the capsule in the groin must also be addressed.

-The superior cluneal nerves are supplied by L1-3 too and may cause severe buttock pain.
+The superior cluneal nerves are supplied by L1 to 3 too and may cause severe buttock pain.

 From the lower lumbar spine, a pinched sciatic nerve causes lower back and leg pain which extends usually down the back of the leg, reaching into the calf and foot.